-A problem or a bug may occur in any software, and finding a solution with the company’s assistance should be simple.
+Any software can have problems or bugs, and with the company’s help, it should be easy to fix them.
 Well, somebody should explain that to XMind’s management.
 As you can guess, we aren’t thrilled with the company’s support.

 - ⦿ Smart drawing